Latest Glastonbury forecast as festival grows closer

 Festival is now just a matter of days away

-Glastonbury 2022 is less than a week away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.
+Glastonbury 2022 is just days away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.

 Billie Eilish, Paul McCartney and Kendrick Lamar are headlining the weekend, with hundreds of other acts lined up across the festival’s many stages.